yodrew/darkroomretreat/manuscript/design.md

 ### round {#round}

 _Note: A round darkroom is unimportant for short retreats.
-Plan one both for shelter and for medium and long retreats._
+Plan one for both shelter and medium and long retreats._

-An experiment: go into a round building and observe how you feel.
+An experiment: go into a round building.
+Observe how you feel.
 Compare it to how you feel in square ones.

-Born to designers and craftspeople, I've run this sort of experiment since childhood, using myself as my instrument.
+The designers and craftsmen who raised me had me run this sort of experiment since childhood, using myself as my instrument.
 Here are my conclusions.

 Round buildings feel sheltering.
-They shield occupants from subtle energy, physical and psychical.
-Energy flows around or through them because their roundness does not resist or trap it.
 Small round spaces feel cozy, not suffocating.
 One can easily relax inside.
 One has just what one needs.

+Round buildings shield occupants from subtle energy, physical and psychical.
+Energy flows around and through them.
+They do not resist or trap it.

 We have a psychobiological expectation of roundness in our environment.
 Nature is a symphony of curves: circles, ellipses, parabolas, catenaries, spirals, cones, and spheres.
-Curvature arises from innumerable straight-edged shapes at the microscopic scale: mostly triangles, pentagons, and hexagons; tetrahedrons, octahedrons, dodecahedrons and icosahedrons; their stellations and combinations; and the occasional cube.
+Curvature arises from innumerable straight-edged shapes at the microscopic scale: triangles, pentagons, and hexagons; tetrahedrons, octahedrons, dodecahedrons and icosahedrons; their combinations and stellations; and the occasional cube.

 Buckminster Fuller demonstrated in his _Synergetics_ (see [____*A Fuller Explanation*____](https://www.arvindguptatoys.com/arvindgupta/synergy-fuller.pdf)\*) that these shapes, in turn, arise from nature's coordinate system: the shape of space itself.
 Made of close-packed spheres, it is octetrahedronal, not cubic (Cartesian).
 It is four-dimensional, not three.
-All these shapes are inherently compelling, familiar, and alive to us.
+We find shapes that evoke it inherently, compelling, familiar and alive.

 By comparison, a square building feels lifeless and imprisoning.
 By nature, the right angle stops movement: of things, people, and energy.
 This stagnation saps and poisons occupants over the long term.
 Even turning at right angles while walking is jarring and militaristic.